brunoald/bb-parser/README.md

 ![alt text](https://travis-ci.org/brunoald/bb-parser.svg?branch=master "Build status")

-This software parses Banco do Brasil CSV statements and creates better one.
+This software parses Banco do Brasil CSV statements and creates a better one.

 ## How to use it